Here's How Propaganda Affects Your Brain

 While the term "fake news" is still pretty new, the concept behind it is not.
 Propaganda – which is selectively misleading information designed to intentionally convey a certain point – has been around since, well, basically forever.

-Propaganda was used by playwrights in ancient Greece, for instance, to further political and religious beliefs.
+Propaganda was used by playwrights in ancient Greece/the-story-of-propaganda), for instance, to further political and religious beliefs.
 And it's almost always used during wartime.
 Check out these inspiring, heroic-themed posters designed to help enlist troops during WWII.

 Older propaganda feels so obvious it's almost silly.
 But, today, propaganda can take on more subtle forms.
 Take climate change deniers, for example.
 While earlier denialists claimed that global warming just flat out didn't exist, denialists today usually claim that there's still a question of whether human behavior is driving climate change.